phalcon/blog/_posts/2013-03-06-phalcon-1-0-0-beta-released.md

 sudo ./install
 ```

-Windows users can [download](https://phalcon.io/download) DLLs from the download page.​​
+Windows users can [download](https://phalcon.io/download) DLLs from the download page.

-We ​welcome your comments regarding this new release in [Phosphorum](https://forum.phalcon.io/) or [Stack Overflow](http://stackoverflow.com/questions/tagged/phalcon).
+We welcome your comments regarding this new release in [Phosphorum](https://forum.phalcon.io/) or [Stack Overflow](http://stackoverflow.com/questions/tagged/phalcon).
 If you discover any bugs, please (if possible) create a failing test and submit a pull request, alongside with an issue on Github.

 Thanks!

-<3 The Phalcon Team